-Gunther Neumann studied History, Cultural Anthropology, Latin American Literature, Law and Economics, and holds a post-graduate degree in International Relations from the Diplomatic Academy of Vienna; he has done an exchange program at the École Nationale d’Administration in Paris, and has completed extended advanced vocational training and seminars on international politics, international relations, conflict resolution and mediation, and international humanitarian law and security (US-IP, Wilton Park, ICRC, OSCE, UN, Salzburg Global Seminar, and other).
+Gunther Neumann studied History, Cultural Anthropology, Latin American Literature, Law and Economics, and holds a post-graduate degree in International Relations and International Law from the Diplomatic Academy of Vienna; he has done an exchange program at the École Nationale d’Administration in Paris, and has completed extended advanced vocational training and seminars on international politics, international relations, conflict resolution and mediation, and international humanitarian law and security (US-IP, Wilton Park, ICRC, OSCE, UN, Salzburg Global Seminar, and other).

 He has worked in conflict and post-conflict areas of sub-saharan Africa , Central, South & South-East Asia, Central & South America, for the Intl.
 Red Cross, EU, OSCE, UN missions and NGOs, with vast experience in development, negotiations, facilitation, mediation.

 He has furthermore worked and continues to work in democracy and election observation missions with the EU and the OSCE in the Caucasus, Asia, Africa and Latin America, ia. in Albania, Armenia, Bolivia, Ecuador, El Salvador, Georgia, Guinea Bissau, Guatemala, Kyrgyzstan, Kazakhstan, the Democratic Republic of Congo, Mozambique, Nicaragua, Paraguay, Peru, Sri Lanka and Ukraine.

 Since 2011, he is ia.
 Vice President of the Herbert C. Kelman Institute for Interactive Conflict Transformation (HKI) https://www.kelmaninstitute.org/the-kelman-board/